 In this piece, I'd like to lay out what we can learn about FISA applications from the Carter Page FISA application.
-While I'll track what we can of the Steele dossier and other public content, I'm primarily interested, here, in how FISA applications are structured, in what needs to be proven how, and in what is likely to be boilerplate from application to application.
+While I'll track what we can of the Steele dossier and other public content, I'm primarily interested, here, in how FISA applications are structured.

 The statute requires certain things from an application.
-I'll map out Page's application to this structure, as the table of contents below shows pretty clearly maps onto the statute (which is what we see elsewhere in FISC applications).
-That said, the FBI affidavit appears to have three extra sections (10-12) not dictated by 18 USC §1804, though given the reference to electronic surveillance in section 9, they likely address unique requirements of 18 USC §1823.
+I'll map out the application to this structure, as the application pretty clearly maps onto the statute (which is what we see elsewhere in FISC applications), though the FBI affidavit appears to have four extra sections not dictated by the statute.